deepbsd/Farchi/README.md

 And about a million other little tiny rules that still bite me in the butt every day.
 Hope you have fun!

+## simplest.sh

+This is a starter script for your own script.
+It has the bare essentials for installing your own MBR-based installation.
+The same "you'll need to change" fules apply.
+But this is a simpler script to start with.
+The purpose here is to build out your own script as your knowledge grows.
+Figure out how to do a GPT disktable, then try LVM with each of those.
+Then RAID or LUKS if you like.
+Or maybe you want to try out some other customizations for your own needs.
+Hopefully `simplest.sh` can help with your early steps!

 ## More Notes

 If you decide to NOT install X11, there is an additional _install\_x.sh_ script.
 The